Komarovec/LiquidCrystalScroller/README.md

 // You MUST run your loop as frequent as you can!

 ### 4. Use included methods!
-lcd.scrollRow(0, "This is long scrollable text, that will definitely overflow.");
+lcd.scrollRow("This is long scrollable text, that will definitely overflow.",0);

 # Method description
 ### scrollRow((String)text to print,(int)row):